syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 #### Create view model

-By setting `From` and `To` of `Meeting` class, you can schedule meetings for a specific day.
-You can also change the subject and color of appointment using `EventName` and `Color` property.
-You may define the list of custom appointments in a separate class of `ViewModel`.
+By setting `From` and `To` of the `Meeting` class, schedule the meetings for a specific day.
+Change the subject and color of the appointment using `EventName` and `Color` property.
+Define the list of custom appointments in a separate class of `ViewModel`.

 {% tabs %}
 {% highlight c# %}